smok-serwis/tempsdb/docs/varlen.rst

 a block size for next series created.
 If an entry cannot fit in the already created series, a new one will be created.
-Note that the last entry of this array will loop forever, so if you for example put a 1024 byte data in a varlen series of length profile [10, 255] there will be a total of 5 normal time series created to accomodate it, with length of:
+Note that the last entry of this array will loop forever, so if you for example put a 1024 byte data in a varlen series of length profile [10, 255] there will be a total of 5 normal time series created to accommodate it, with length of:
 * 10
 * 255
 * 255